rhine59/OnTheEdge/EdgeDeviceLab.md

 after selecting `next` we need to provide the `constraints` that bind the nodes to the services.

-Remember the node properties attached to when the node was registered?
+Remember the node properties attached to when the node was re registered?

 ```
 localuser@edge-device:~/EdgeLabStudentFiles/smartscale$ cat smartscale-node-registration.json